Mingding Doctrine

 Today's "Living Abundantly" discusses how one can live well.
 Observing those who live well, you will discern a pattern: there are two types of people, the generous and the mean-spirited.
 Those who can take a loss and shoulder responsibility are generous; those who cannot take a loss and shirk responsibility are mean-spirited.
 Few misers live well, but wanting to be generous does not mean acting recklessly.
 One must discern when to be generous and when not to be.

-Mean-Spirited People Do Not Live Well
+Mean-spirited People Do Not Live Well

 Generosity or Meanness is Influenced by Region

 Recently, I ministered to someone who stayed with me for a long time and was very mean-spirited.
-Her good friend was very generous, and she owed her hundreds of thousands that she had not repaid.
-She even took a course on charity and said she wanted to do charity!
-I said, "Repay people's money before doing charity."
-Her response was interesting: "Am I unable to repay it?"
+Her good friend is very generous, and she owes her friend hundreds of thousands that she has not repaid.
+She even attended some course on charity and said, "I want to do charity!"
+I said, "Repay the money first before doing charity."
+Then her response was interesting: "Is it that I cannot afford to repay it?"
 Her good friend said, "Then repay me."
-She replied, "Do you lack this money?"
+She replied, "Is it that you lack this money?"
 Whether mean-spirited or generous, do not ruin your brand.
 Each of us is a brand, building good and stable relationships with others.
-I once spoke about "stability."
+I have spoken before about "stability."
 Just as an airplane must have stability, people are mean not only with money but also with face and relationships.

 It is More Blessed to Give Than to Receive